loliverhennigh/modulus/CODING_STANDARDS/MODELS_IMPLEMENTATION.md

 **Description:**

-Reusable layers that are the building blocks of more complex architectures should go into `physicsnemo/nn`.
+Reusable layers that are the building blocks of more complex architectures should go into `physicsnemo/nn/module`.
 Those include for instance `FullyConnected`, various variants of attention layers, `UNetBlock` (a block of a U-Net), etc.

-All layers that are directly exposed to the user should be imported in `physicsnemo/nn/__init__.py`, such that they can be used as follows:
+Implementations live in the `module/` subpackage but are re-exported from `physicsnemo/nn/__init__.py` so the public import path stays stable:

 ```python
 from physicsnemo.nn import MyLayer